lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-23-CTT_in_Isabelle.md

 To the objection that the equality type rules unreasonably destroy information, we have following response:

 > You seem to believe that every constructive mathematician means the same thing by "proof" that you do.
-In fact the word "proof' as used in Martin-Löf's systems means, the information that a computer would need to verify a statement.
+In fact the word "proof' as used in Martin-Löf's systems means, the information that a computer would need to verify a statement.[^1]

-This quote is from [*Foundations of Constructive Mathematics*](https://link.springer.com/book/10.1007/978-3-642-68952-9) by Michael J Beeson
+[^1]: From [*Foundations of Constructive Mathematics*](https://link.springer.com/book/10.1007/978-3-642-68952-9)  by Michael J Beeson (Springer, 1980), page 281.

-(Springer, 1980), page 281.
-It is said to be a paraphrase of a letter from Peter Aczel to Beeson.
+This quote is said to be a paraphrase of a letter from Peter Aczel to Beeson.
 And the claim is that there is no need for the complicated proof of an identity to be preserved in the elements of identity types, merely the fact of the identity itself,